 Nice is a walkable city, and exploring its queer nightlife simply requires a good pair of shoes and a joie de vivre attitude.
 I find locals along the way friendly but not overly interested in chatting up an American.
 Most people I encounter speak a bit of English (compared to my futile French) and, refreshingly, could care less what I do for a living.

-While cruisy on the inside, Malabar Station is a great spot for people watching along the bustling rue Bonaparte.
+Malabar Station is a great spot for people watching along the bustling rue Bonaparte.
 For a craft cocktail, head to Doris Carabetta and Solene Canpion’s Hacienda Bar y Cocina.
-The just-opened, lesbian-owned and operated hotspot features a Latin menu by chef Marco Antonio and downstairs speakeasy.
+The lesbian-owned and operated hotspot features a Latin menu by chef Marco Antonio and a downstairs speakeasy.

 The botanically-inspired Le Swing’s long, narrow space opens to a small dance floor and DJ in the rear, where the intimate space hosts karaoke and drag shows.
-For a show of a different kind, head to Le 6, where male dancers lather up in a full-view shower stall.
-A small annex and balcony provide nooks to frolic, and numbered old-school phones installed throughout the perimeter enable customers to flirtatiously call one another to break the ice.
-For a final late-night stop, head to Le Glam, where you’ll discover one of France’s legendary DJs, Madamoiselle Lucy, in residence, spinning pop classics, remixes and more.
+For a show of a different kind, head to Le 6.
+A small annex and balcony provide nooks to chat with friends, and numbered old-school phones installed throughout the perimeter enable customers to flirtatiously call one another to break the ice.
+For a final late-night stop, head to Le Glam, where you’ll discover one of France’s legendary DJs, Mademoiselle Lucy, in residence, spinning pop classics and remixes.

 Day 4: A final farewell by way of Vence and Renoir